aspnet/AzureSignalR-samples/samples/QuickStartServerless/javascript/README.md

     * `SIGNALR_CONNECTION_STRING`: The connection string of your Azure SignalR Service.

-1. Run command to start Azure Function locally.
+1. Run command to start Azure Function locally in different terminal.

     ```bash
     npm start